 Ready to double your salary without the downtime of taking yet more coding courses?
 Winning With Data is a 30-day challenge & digital asset bundle that dramatically shortcuts the path to becoming a highly-regarded data leader, even if you don’t have a decade of data implementation experience.
 Join Winning With Data now and start taking decisive action to become a better data leader TODAY!

 With a mid-level Marketing Data Scientist’s salary currently costing a hefty $112,502/year (source: Glassdoor, 2022) – which is ~30% more than the average salary of mid-level Marketing Analyst (source: Glassdoor, 2022).
 While neither of these salaries are something to scoff at, you may be wondering – why would an organization want to pay more to equip its marketing team with its very own designated data scientist?

 The answer is simple.

-The predictive and prescriptive insights generated through marketing data science can and DO have the capacity to increase the maximum earning potential of today’s businesses; businesses that may have otherwise have remained in a competitive standstill for years to come.
-Data science is a powerful tool that marketing departments looking to increase profits simply can’t ignore, and they’re willing to shell out the sizable salary needed to reap the benefits.
+The predictive and prescriptive insights generated through marketing data science can and DO have the capacity to increase the maximum earning potential of today’s businesses.
+In fact, these businesses are those that may have otherwise remained in a competitive standstill for years to come.
+Data science is a powerful tool that marketing departments looking to increase profits simply can’t ignore.
+And, they’re willing to shell out the sizable salary needed to reap the benefits.

 What about YOU?

 Have you been considering making a career transition into data science?
 What is most exciting to you about the field?
-What factors have kept you hesitating?
-What are your thoughts on the use of data science in marketing?
+Next, what factors have kept you hesitating?
+Fourth, what are your thoughts on the use of data science in marketing?
 What type of data science is most of interest to you?
-I’m always looking to chat with my readers and hear more about what kind of resources and content they’re looking for.
-Come say hi using the chat button in the corner of the site and tell me what you want to learn next!
+I’m always looking to chat with my readers.
+I wanna hear more about what kind of resources and content they’re looking for.
+Come say hi using the chat button in the corner of the site!
+Tell me what you want to learn next!